Connect With A Mentor

 Thomas Ray Garcia

 Bio: Thomas is a writer, educator, scholar, and entrepreneur from Pharr, Texas.
-He is currently serving as CSLAP's executive director, writing short stories and poems, and pursuing an English PhD at UCLA.
+He is the founder and executive director of CSLAP.

 Thomas graduated from PSJA North High School in 2012 as class valedictorian.
 He attended Princeton University where he co-founded the Princeton Hidden Minority Council, an award-winning organization servicing first-generation and low-income students, and wrote student blogs for the Office of Undergraduate Admission.
 A Gates Millennium Scholar, Teach For America Rising Leaders Fellow, and Mellon Mays Undergraduate Fellow, Thomas has combined his experiences in academic research with hands-on pedagogy.
 He majored in English with interests in creative writing, literary criticism, and post-secondary education studies.

 At Princeton University, Thomas received the Ward Mathis Short Story Prize for his U.S.-Mexico borderlands fiction.
 He has published short stories and poetry in The New Engagement, riverSedge, BorderSenses, and The Acentos Review.
 Thomas has also self-published a children’s picture book, Speechless, to empower young Latinos to practice public speaking.
-He is the co-author of an upcoming historical memoir tentatively titled, El Curso de La Raza: The Education of Aurelio Manuel Montemayor, from Texas A&M University Press.
+He is the author of The River Runs: Stories and the co-author of the historical memoir, El Curso de La Raza: The Education of Aurelio Manuel Montemayor.

 In 2022, Thomas ran for Texas State Board of Education, District 2.
 He placed third in the 5-way Democratic primary, earning a national endorsement from Run For Something and statewide endorsements from Texas AFL-CIO and Texas AFT.